Estimated reading time: 9 minutes

 Because the fuel for your sex life comes from the effort you put into your relationship, use the status of your sex life as a relationship litmus test.
 Do you need to do some relational work?
 No amount of sexual strategy or technique can improve your sex life if the problem stems from something deeper.
 Take inventory of the health of your marriage, and then get to work!

-2. Guide Your Thoughts
+3. Guide Your Thoughts

 Did you know that your brain is one of your most powerful sexual organs?
 That’s because so much of what happens in the bedroom is rooted in the thoughts you have throughout the day.

-3. Increase Your Awareness
+4. Increase Your Awareness

 If a good sex life was as easy as putting part A into part B, I’d be out of a job as a relationship therapist.
 The problem is, it’s not that simple.
 It saddens me to know how many couples are struggling with a status quo sex life because they’ve never put effort into learning more about sex.

-There are a host of sexual obstacles that can arise in different seasons of marriage — from mismatched sexual drives (a low-drive spouse and a high-drive spouse), to pain and discomfort during sex (vaginismus), to negative outside influences (such as pornography or addictions), to the stress of life snuffing out the flame of sexual desire.
+There are a host of sexual obstacles that can arise in different seasons of marriage—from mismatched sexual drives (a low-drive spouse and a high-drive spouse) to pain and discomfort during sex (vaginismus) to negative outside influences (such as pornography or addictions), to the stress of life snuffing out the flame of sexual desire.
 But instead of being surprised by the obstacles that come our way, we can be prepared for them.

-In fact, I co-authored a book with Gary Thomas called Married Sex: A Christian couple’s guide to reimagining married sex because I wanted to help couples overcome those obstacles.
-We wanted to provide a resource to help couples prepare for, navigate and succeed in creating the best sex life imaginable.
+In fact, I co-authored a book with Gary Thomas called Married Sex: A Christian Couple’s Guide to Reimagining Married Sex because I wanted to help couples overcome those obstacles.
+We wanted to provide a resource to help couples prepare for, navigate, and succeed in creating the best sex life imaginable.

-It’s important to increase your knowledge so you can better understand technique, anatomy and the sexual process.
+It’s important to increase your knowledge so you can better understand technique, anatomy, and the sexual process.
 You can learn more about what excites your spouse and how to take ownership of your own sexual pleasure.
 God gave you a gift when He created sexual enjoyment, and you honor Him when you enjoy marital sex to the best of your ability.

-4. Take Ownership of Your Communication
+5. Take Ownership of Your Communication

 My husband and I had been married almost five years before we became comfortable with talking about our sex life.
 When we see sex as the great gift God made it to be, we understand why it’s important to communicate about it.

 Take ownership of your communication by setting aside time to intentionally talk about your sex life.
 Share with each other what you love and what you’d like to change.
 Take turns talking about what you enjoy and what you don’t.
-Learning to talk about this important part of your marriage is an irreplaceable step to having better sex.
+Learning to communicate about this important part of your marriage is an irreplaceable step to having better sex.

 Start Today to Have Better Sex

 Sex can get better with time.
 You can become more comfortable in your own skin and confident in your ability to pleasure your spouse.
-You can enjoy sex more if you put effort into your relationship, guide your thought life, increase your awareness and communicate about sex — and you can start today by taking one step in the right direction.
+You can enjoy sex more if you put effort into your relationship, guide your thought life, increase your awareness, and communicate about sex—and you can start today by taking one step in the right direction.

 God created sex as a pleasing gift to be enjoyed within the safety and security of a healthy marriage.
 So what can you do in this season of life to enjoy this gift to the fullest?